How Hotmail Changed Microsoft (and Email) Forever - Slashdot

 I may be misremembering how advanced cyber-security was at the time.
 But how quickly would a brute-force SMTP attack be shut down back then?
 Would it be?
 Just sending to every combination of letters and numbers before the @ sign would be very quick when their servers were still fast and not overloaded.

-hotmail serves a vital purpose (Score:2)
+hotmail serves a vital purpose (Score:3)

 When ordering online requires an email address that the vendor can then spam the dickens out of, having some dummy hotmail spam collectors can be very useful.